rbtcollins/bitnami-docker/gke/redmine/README.md

 The first thing that we're going to do is start a [pod](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/user-guide/pods.md) for MariaDB.
 We'll use a [replication controller](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/user-guide/replication-controller.md) to create the pod—even though it's a single pod, the controller is still useful for monitoring health and restarting the pod if required.

 We'll use the config file `mariadb-controller.yml` for the database pod.
-The pod containers a single container.
+The pod definition creates a single MariaDB pod.

 > **Note**": You should change the value of the `MARIADB_PASSWORD` env variable to one of your choosing.